KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * Number of people with internet:
 * Number of people with desktop computers:
 * Number of people with mobile phones:

-### Product/Service Bundle by User Segment

-### Reach, User Engagement, Customer Relationship Management
-* How will user segments be reached?
-* How easy is it to retain customers?

 ### OKRs